Mr Fancy-pants and the silver throne – the life of a Swedish nobleman

 Success was important for the De la Gardie family: Jacob’s father had been a French mercenary who through a fluke of luck – and considerable skill – built himself quite the career in Sweden.
 These relatively unimpressive roots made both Jacob – and later on Magnus Gabriel – somewhat sensitive regarding the issue of their ancestry.

 Anyway; our young lordling was not only extremely handsome, he was also a gifted young man, eager to study and learn.
-In this he resembled Sweden’s young queen, Christina, who was much taken with this dashing young courtier of hers, only four years older and in no way related to her by blood, ergo a potential husband.
+In this he resembled Sweden’s young queen, Kristina, who was much taken with this dashing young courtier of hers, only four years older and in no way related to her by blood, ergo a potential husband.

 Everything Magnus Gabriel did, he did with style.
 His clothes were the most elegant, his boots the best polished, his servants the cleanest, his gifts the most lavish.
-His family had the wherewithal to fund all these excesses, and it didn’t exactly hurt that Christina heaped him with more land, more possessions.
-As icing on De la Gardie’s cake, in 1647, Christina arranged a wedding between Magnus Gabriel and his beloved Maria Eufrosyne, and the grandson of a French mercenary had thereby hit the jackpot, marrying into the royal family.
+His family had the wherewithal to fund all these excesses, and it didn’t exactly hurt that Kristina heaped him with more land, more possessions.
+As icing on De la Gardie’s cake, in 1647, Kristina arranged a wedding between Magnus Gabriel and his beloved Maria Eufrosyne, and the grandson of a French mercenary had thereby hit the jackpot, marrying into the royal family.

 Needless to say, the wedding was a grand – and stylish – affair.
 The groom was ardently in love, the bride – to judge from her future correspondence – was pretty taken with her new husband, but despite all this initial attraction the marriage was not destined to be an entirely happy one.
 Poor Maria Eufrosyne was destined to birth eleven children, of which only three survived.